dsorchard/distributed_snapshot/README.md

 ### Pending Task
 - Revisit Advanced OS slides
 - Watch the [videos](https://www.youtube.com/watch?v=x1BCZ351dJk&list=PLJlBfw5j7ib80iSF9-BxhHqTXIQQFSXdw)
-- Make the concept more clear with an example and counter example.
+- Make the concept clearer with an example and counterexample.
 - I think some more correctness verification is needed.
-Also need to make it generic for any number of processes.
+Also, need to make it generic for any number of processes.